Nagano Onsen Hot Springs

 Don’t stay in too long if you feel a little light headed, get out and relax for a few minutes before getting back in.
 After the onsen there may be no need to shower as the mineral content can be good for the skin.
 This is especially in places like Kamiyamada where the pH is high.
 But with more acidic onsens like Norikura or Kusatsu, if you don’t shower afterwards you may feel itchy.

-Post-onsen, make sure to drink a good amount of water first, then beer.
+Post-onsen, make sure to drink a good amount of water first, then beer (beer might dehydrate you more if you haven’t had some water first).
 From there you can nearly always find a relaxation lounge (休憩室 kyûkeishitsu).
-These are inevitably equipped with a beer vending machine nearby. *Note: beer might dehydrate you more if you haven’t had some water first.
-Sprawl out in your yukata, sip on a beer , talk with friends, take a nap.
+These are inevitably equipped with a beer vending machine nearby and many have food options.
+Sprawl out in your yukata, sip on a beer, have a snack or meal, talk with friends, take a nap.
 That’s what it’s there for!

 Tattoos in the onsen